24 Hour Access to Great Work Spaces

 The ceramics lab contains four electric wheels, seven kick-wheels, four electric kilns, one standard high-fire kiln, a salt-kiln, a raku kiln, and an experimental kiln.
 There are lockers, two clay mixers, areas and chemicals for making glazes, and senior studio spaces.

-One room accommodates development of black and white negatives.
-The darkroom in Kirkland's basement is used for printing black and white images.
-There are six enlargers, and one enlarger for 4x5 inch negatives.
-There is equipment for 4x5 shooting, development, and processing.
 The Imaging Studio contains multiple light, prop, and backdrop setups to accommodate indoor portrait or still life photo shoots.
 Various archival processes are also available.